-The Fund may invest up to a total of 15% of its net assets in securities that are subject to restrictions on resale and securities which are illiquid, including repurchase agreements with more than seven days to maturity.
-Illiquid investment is any investment that may not reasonably be expected to be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+The Fund may invest up to a total of 15% of its net assets in securities the markets for which are illiquid, including repurchase agreements with more than seven days to maturity.
+Within this 15% limitation, the Fund may invest up to 5% of its net assets in the securities of unseasoned issuers.
+Illiquid investment is any investment that may not be expected to be sold or disposed of in current market conditions in seven calendar days or less without the sole or disposition significantly changing the market value of the investment.
 Illiquid securities include securities the disposition of which is subject to substantial legal or contractual restrictions.
 The sale of illiquid securities often requires more time and results in higher brokerage charges or dealer discounts and other selling expenses than does the sale of securities eligible for trading on national securities exchanges or in the over-the-counter markets.
 Restricted securities may sell at a price lower than similar securities that are not subject to restrictions on resale.
+Unseasoned issuers are companies (including predecessors) that have operated for less than three years.
 The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly the Board will monitor their liquidity.
-The Board will review pertinent factors such as trading activity, reliability of price information, and trading patterns of comparable securities in determining whether to treat any such security as liquid for purposes of the foregoing 15% test.
-To the extent the Board treats such securities as liquid, temporary impairments to trading patterns of such securities may adversely affect the Fund's liquidity.
+The Board will review pertinent factors such as trading activity, reliability of price information and trading patterns of comparable securities in determining whether to treat any such securities may adversely affect the Fund's liquidity.